Do you know what’s common between Nokia, Kodak, Blockbuster, and Yahoo?

 - 19% of business organizations have customers leaving them due to inaccurate or partial data

-- 45% of the companies who have suffered a loss in revenue due to Covid-19 are increasingly focusing on digital transformation
+- 45% of the companies that have suffered a loss in revenue due to Covid-19 are increasingly focusing on digital transformation

-Organizations who undergo successful digital transformation report the following benefits–
+Organizations that undergo successful digital transformation report the following benefits-

 - 70% of the leaders have reported an increase in customer satisfaction and engagement due to digital transformation

-- The digital transformation uses structured and unstructured data to produce highly customized and relevant information.
+- Digital transformation uses structured and unstructured data to produce highly customized and relevant information.
 This promotes quality feedback.

 - Digital transformation enables enhanced agility, innovation, and digital culture.
 Agility is among the top 3 things that companies desire from digital transformation.

 - Renewed collaboration between all departments is a reality of digital transformation.
 It develops powerful leadership and synchronization within and between different departments.